CEJTE partners with the K16 Teach Truth Coalition

 Justice-centered, critical and racially conscious educators who advocate for all students.

-Aligned with our vision and in response to national conversation regarding the role of anti-racist education, we have issued a statement “Acknowledging the Centrality of Racism in the United States”.
-We have also compiled resources from a recent “CEJTE Dialogue on Critical Race Theory (CRT) in Education” to support teachers, teacher educators and parents in learning more about this important theory.
+Aligned with our vision and in response to national conversation regarding the role of anti-racist education, we have compiled resources from a recent “CEJTE Dialogue on Critical Race Theory (CRT) in Education” to support teachers, teacher educators and parents in learning more about this important theory.

 We believe every student, every teacher, and every teacher educator should have access to a critical, culturally relevant, humanizing education that affirms their multiple identities, stimulates their curiosity, develops their critical thinking, strengthens their racial and critical consciousness, calls them to their highest potential, and supports them as social justice activists to address social injustices.